Argus Modern Slavery Statement

-During 2020 we introduced a new online platform to enhance our customer and supplier approval processes, to increase the quality of our supply chain due diligence.
-As part of our newly embedded supplier approval process, our checks may include asking potential suppliers to provide their Modern Slavery Statement (together with certain other policies, including their compliance/ethics policy), and conducting adverse media checks where we check for Modern Slavery issues, prior to entering into or renewing a contract with them.
+We utilise an online platform to conduct customer and supplier approval checks where appropriate in line with our policies to increase the quality of our supply chain due diligence.
+As part of our supplier approval process, our checks may include asking potential suppliers to provide their Modern Slavery Statement (together with certain other policies, including their compliance/ethics policy), and conducting adverse media checks where we check for Modern Slavery issues, prior to entering into or renewing a contract with them.

 Our effectiveness in combating Modern Slavery

-The key performance indicators ("KPls") below help to measure and demonstrate our efforts in 2020/2021 to ensure that Modern Slavery is not taking place in any part of our business or supply chains:
+The key performance indicators (“KPIs”) below help to measure and demonstrate our efforts in 2022/2023 to ensure that Modern Slavery is not taking place in any part of our business or supply chains: